 What fees are charged under HARP 2.0?

 While this option offers many advantages, performing a HARP 2.0 refinance will not reduce the loan balance.
 Instead, this program is designed to aid borrowers in acquiring more affordable loans, with more beneficial features, a shorter loan term, or a lower interest rate.
-Essentially, HARP aims to reduce a borrower’s monthly payments and consequently reduce the amount of interest accrued over the loan’s lifetime.

 Is there a maximum acceptable loan-to-value ratio for HARP 2.0?